DSEI21000-S21/project-product-price-prediction/documents/JM.md

 We kept the missing values and replaced them with the specific decriptions.
 "Missing" for brand name and "No description yet" for item description.

-**F. Did you keep track of all parameters and units?
+**F. Did you keep track of all parameters and units?**

 **G. Do you have a specific code for formatting the data that does not require information not documented (eg. magic numbers)?

+There are no magic numbers.
+All the needed information and numbers are gotten from the provided dataset.

 **H. Did you plot univariate and multivariate summaries of the data including histograms, density plots, boxplots?